alexgaarciia/SlideCastAI/README.md

 3. Pass the explanations to multiple Text-To-Speech (TTS) systems.
 4. Compare results.

 However, we may also want to test how specific we must be in order to reach an "ideal" explanation.
-To do so, several promtps will be tested out, each being more specific than the previous one.
+To do so, several prompts will be tested out, each being more specific than the previous one.

 ### Prompts
 - Prompt #1: